shivannis/xandr-docs-public/xandr-docs/articles/monetize/click-tracking.md

 After the user is redirected to the href, such as [https://www.cnn.com], the following takes place:

-1. The Xandr impression bus generates a click tracker by populating the `${CLICK_URL_ENC}` macro.
+1. The Microsoft Advertising impression bus generates a click tracker by populating the `${CLICK_URL_ENC}` macro.
 1. The click tracker is passed to the third-party ad server in the tag.
 1. The third-party ad server will take the click tracker and insert it correctly into the creative so that it will load when the creative is clicked.

-For a URL-HTML, URL-JS, raw-HTML, or raw-JS creative, you will need to include one of the following Xandr macros in the appropriate place in your URL/tag:
+For a URL-HTML, URL-JS, raw-HTML, or raw-JS creative, you will need to include one of the following Microsoft Advertising macros in the appropriate place in your URL/tag:

 | Macro | Description |